rub1e/hub/README.md

 The requirements for a digital learning hub are broadly as follows:

 **A suitable physical space**
-In order to house around 16 full-time bootcamp students and 24 working graduates and mentors, we estimate the minimum space required would be 200 sq m.
-In addition, we would need access to a shared-use space for running events and workshops for the general public.
+In order to house a typical community of students, alumni and mentors, including around 16 full-time bootcamp students and 24 working graduates and mentors, we estimate the minimum space required would be 200 sq m.
+In addition,  a shared-use space for running events and workshops for the general public would be needed.

 **Staff**
 Because the bulk of the teaching is done by bootcamp graduates in exchange for the education they have received, staffing requirements are low.
 Only two permanent staff are likely to be needed—a director of learning to ensure quality across the bootcamp and public-facing activities, and a careers and recruitment consultant to help place people into work.